amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 In [a previous chapter][pong_02_drawing] we saw how to load a sprite sheet and get things drawn on the screen.
-As you may remember sprite sheet information are stored in `pong_spritesheet.ron` and the ball sprite was the second one whose index is `1`.
+As you may remember sprite sheet information is stored in `pong_spritesheet.ron` and the ball sprite was the second one whose index is `1`.

 Finally, let's make sure the code is working as intended by updating the `on_start` method: